dukesrg/logue-fx/README.md

 ### Notes
 * Most of the effects for all three effect slots.
-* Existing projects are configured to make NTS-1 effect packages but source code respect Prologue Mod FX sub timbre processing.
-Altering Makefile will produce a fully functional packages for Prologue.
-The logue-sdk fork is still WIP so someday it will be possible to make all the variants at once.
 * The third effect parameter control is not available for Modulation FX thus several effects are limited in control in this slot.
-* On NTS-1 crusher effect may produce very nasty sound due to the analog input noise got aplificated by very low bit resolution parameter setting.
-To avoid this either make sure actual signal is present on audio input (i.e. not silence) or route audio input after the effect.
 * Due to NTS-1 SDRAM size limitation loop length automatically reduced depending on the record format and current BPM according to the table below:

 |Record format|BPM < 75|75 ≤ BPM < 150|